okranix/arr_suite/README.md

 This role takes care of:
 * Deploying the *arr suite of services (Radarr, Sonarr, etc.) in Docker containers
-* Installing Plex Media Server in a Docker container
+* Installing Emby in a Docker container
 * Setting up Traefik as the reverse proxy, with SSL termination and proper routing
 * Making sure everything runs smoothly on RedHat